 PAEA is committed to working with AAPA and other stakeholders to ensure that the branding of the profession appropriately reflects the care graduates of our programs provide to patients.
-The PAEA board will bring forward a position statement for adoption at the 2021 PAEA Educational Forum, to be voted on by the membership.

 Graduates of programs already using the term “physician associate” are currently licensed to practice in their states as physician assistants.